 Saddam Hussein is a product of Western departments of state and big companies, just as Hitler, Mussolini, and Franco were born of the 'peace' imposed on their countries by the victors of the Great War.
 Saddam is such a product in an even more flagrant and cynical way.
-But the Iraqi dictatorship proceeds, as do the others, from the transfer of aporias [insoluble problems] in the capitalist system to vanquished, less developed, or simply less resistant countries.
+But the Iraqi dictatorship proceeds, as do the others, from the transfer of aporias [insoluble problems] in the capitalist system to vanquished, less developed, or simply less resistant countries.10

 Yet the oppressed status of women, the poor, racial minorities, and others is almost always veiled in the capitalist nations.
-Rhetoric about trying to put the sins of the past behind us, about progress and democracy, about freedom and equality before the law-all such self-serving rhetoric serves only to mask the brutality of capitalist civilization.
-Rarely do
+Rhetoric about trying to put the sins of the past behind us, about progress and democracy, about freedom and equality before the law-all such self-serving rhetoric serves only to mask the brutality of

-&lt;sup>8 Dworkin 1987, 63, 66.
+8 Dworkin 1987, 63, 66.

-&lt;sup>9 MacKinnon 1993, 22.
+9 MacKinnon 1993, 22.

-Lyotard 1997, 74-75.
+10 Lyotard 1997, 74-75.

-we catch an honest glimpse of its underlying essence.
+capitalist civilization.
+Rarely do we catch an honest glimpse of its underlying essence.
 For that glimpse, Foucault tells us, we should look to prison.

 Prison is the only place where power is manifested in its naked state, in its most excessive form, and where it is justified as moral force. ...
 What is fascinating about prisons is that, for once, power doesn't hide or mask itself; it reveals itself as tyranny pursued into the tiniest details; it is cynical and at the same time pure and entirely 'justified,' because its practice can be totally formulated within the framework of morality.
-Its brutal tyranny consequently appears as the serene domination of Good over Evil, of order over disorder.
+Its brutal tyranny consequently appears as the serene domination of Good over Evil, of order over disorder.11 deconstruction never had meaning or interest, at least in my eyes, than as a radicalization, that is to say, also within the tradition of a certain Marxism in a certain spirit of Marxism.12